Input Object Type Definition¶

 }

-Or as query variable:
+Or as a query variable:

 query ($filters: StoryFiltersInput!) {

-stories(filters: $filters)
+stories(filters: $filters) {

 }